 Will Green Burials be allowed at all District Cemeteries?

-At this time, we will allow Green Burials to take place only at the Cherokee Cemetery.
+At this time, we will allow Green Burials to take place only at the Cherokee, Rough & Ready and Red Dog Cemeteries.
 In the future we may asses other sites for Green Burials as the suitability allows.

 No. There are currently traditional burials that date back to the 1860’s at that site.
 There is an unused section set aside for Green Burials only that will not be mixed with traditional burials.